 Vivian Selbo is the design director of Slate.
 Before joining Slate, she was an independent website developer, creating sites and Web works for clients such as MoMA, SFMoMA, the Walker Art Center, Cal Art's Center for Integrated Media, the Visual Arts Dept. at UCSD, PBS/POV, Visual Understanding in Education, and Eyebeam, among others.
 She began working online as the interface director of the multiple-award-winning site adaweb.com, now part of the Walker Art Center's permanent collection.
 Her art work is included in the collections of the Walker Art Center and SFMoMA.
 She has taught at the School of Visual Arts, the Banff Center for the Arts, and at New York University.
 She is a graduate of the University of Wisconsin, Madison, and the Whitney Museum of American Art Independent Study Program.

-Jeremy Stahl is Slate's social media editor.
+Jeremy Stahl is a Slate senior editor.
 Before joining Slate, he worked as a sports editor at Yahoo U.K. in London and as a contributor for the Riviera Times in Nice, France.

 Mark Joseph Stern is a writer for Slate.
 He covers science, the law, and LGBTQ issues.